 Climate Change

-Earth's ecosystems are exposed to numerous environmental change factors, such as climate change, eutrophication, overgrazing and pesticide use, all of which can have profound consequences for resident biota and invaders (M. Li et al., 2021).
-Global warming is the gradual increase in temperature in earth's atmosphere, creating the greenhouse effect, driven by increased levels of carbon dioxide and CFCs.
+Earth's ecosystems are exposed to numerous environmental change factors, such as climate change, eutrophication, overgrazing, and pesticide use, all of which can have profound consequences for resident biota and invaders (M. Li et al., 2021).
+Global warming is the gradual increase in temperature in Earth's atmosphere, creating the greenhouse effect, driven by increased levels of carbon dioxide and CFCs.
 Anthropogenic factors have contributed to the invasiveness of habitat generalists, which eventually leads to climate change (Gallardo et al., 2024).
-Climate change is one of the most severe threats that oftentimes cause species extinction (Chowdhury et al., 2021).
+Climate change is one of the most severe threats that often causes species extinction (Chowdhury et al., 2021).

 Warmer temperatures generally favor invasive plant species over native species.
 Invasive plants benefit more from elevated temperatures, making it easier for them to establish in warmer conditions.
 This means climate warming reduces ecosystem resistance to invasion, particularly in low-diversity communities (M. Li et al., 2021).
 As global warming increases, invasive species gain advantages that accelerate biodiversity loss.
 Low-diversity ecosystems face a higher invasion risk due to warming (Cheng et al., 2024a).
 Climate change also influences the spread of invasive species.
 If the competitive abilities of invaders weaken due to climate change, the ecological impact will be reduced to non-invasive (Feng et al., 2021).
 Climate change could also influence the abundance of secondary invaders.
 This weakens the primary invader's ability to compete for nutrients.
 Environmental changes make this defense mechanism even more important.
 Climate factors like warming, drought, and increased carbon dioxide levels are altering ecosystems worldwide (Cheng et al., 2024).

 Organisms respond to climate change by moving to new areas where conditions remain suitable for their survival, causing shifts in the ecosystems (Kwon et al., 2021).
-Therefore, changes in habitat may explain how climate warming affects ecosystems, as demonstrated by studies of Kwon et al. (2021) showing specialist species populations shifting their core habitats.
+Therefore, changes in habitat may explain how climate warming affects ecosystems, as demonstrated by the study of of Kwon et al. (2021) showing specialist species populations shifting their core habitats.

 However, plant diversity disrupts warming effects.
 Diverse plant communities’ moderate local temperatures through shading and canopy cover.
 This temperature buffering reduces the competitive advantage that invasive species gain from warming, creating a biodiverse ecosystem maintaining stronger invasion resistance even as global temperatures rise.
 Maintaining high plant diversity provides dual benefits.
 It directly resists invasion while also resists temperature extremes that favor invaders (Cheng et al., 2024a).